Happy Birthday Ruthie

 (photo by Arthur Severio)

 Through the years, I encountered Ruthie many times.
-Ruthie could be as sweet as honey when she wanted something and mean as a snake after she got it.
-She lived in an apartment in the 1300 block of Dauphine near the Port of Call.
-Across Esplanade, there was a Circle K where the Esplanade Mini Mart is now.
+Ruthie could be as sweet as honey when she wanted something and mean as a snake after she got it or you didn't have what she wanted.
+She lived in an apartment near the Port of Call in the 1300 block of Dauphine.
+Across Esplanade, there was a Circle K where the Esplanade Mini Mart is now, where all of us bought our liquor and sodas.
 It was Mardi Gras time, and I needed a Diet Coke.
 I was so excited when I saw her in the store.
-I loved her which aggravated the dickens out of her.
-She was one of my favourite local celebrities and my teenage heart skipped a beat every time I saw her.
-I said, "Happy Mardi Gras Miss Ruthie!"
+I loved her and loved to rile her up which aggravated the dickens out of her.
+She was one of my favorite local celebrities, and my teenage heart skipped a beat every time I saw her.
+I said, "Happy Mardi Gras, Miss Ruthie!"

-The old heifer wearing pointed cowboy boots, kicked me in both of my shins and replied, "Happy Mother's Day mutha fucker!"
+The old heifer wearing pointed rubber cowboy boots kicked me in both of my shins and replied, "Happy Mother's Day, Mutha Fucker!"

 Tracy Thompson in her Ruthie costume